American Airlines changes rules for emotional support animals

 (CNN) — American Airlines says it will no longer allow emotional support animals starting next week.

-The change matches a new Department of Transportation regulation that says airlines "are not required to recognize emotional support animals as service animals and may treat them as pets."
+The change matches a new Department of Transportation regulation that says airlines aren't required to treat emotional support animals as service animals.

 The DOT defines a service animal as a dog "trained to do work or perform tasks for the benefit of a qualified individual with a disability."